Basics:

 Drivers generally know where they’re picking up a passenger; where the passenger is going and what that ride will pay before they’re asked to accept it.
 The app tracks your progress via GPS and is likely to add additional gigs, if it has them, when you near the drop-off point.

-Although driver pay varies widely, based on where you drive, when you drive and whether you qualify for bonuses, most experts estimate that both Uber and Lyft drivers earn about $15 to $25 per hour, on average.
+Although driver pay varies widely, based on where you drive, when you drive, and whether you qualify for bonuses, Indeed estimates that Lyft drivers earn an average of $21 per hour.
+But that doesn’t account for your expenses, such as gas, car payments and insurance.

 Drivers are paid once weekly by direct deposit.
-However, if you want your pay quicker, you can sign up for an Instant Pay option (that is not guaranteed to pay more quickly) for a fee.
+However, if you want your pay quicker, you can apply for one of two options that can pay instantly.

 Expenses

 You, however, have to pay your own expenses.
 This includes your car payment (or lease), insurance, gas, and maintenance.
-These expenses are deductible on your taxes, but they can reduce your real earnings substantially.
+You also are responsible for paying both income and employment taxes.
+Most of these expenses are deductible, but they can reduce your real earnings substantially.

 Recommendations

-The best way to earn more than minimum wage when driving for a living is to be highly strategic about when and how you drive.
+Assuming you do have your own car, the best way to earn more than minimum wage when driving for a living is to be highly strategic about what, when and how you drive.
+An electric or hybrid vehicle is pivotal to keeping gasoline expenses down, while driving a peak times is a key to getting better pay for each ride.

-If you sign up to drive for Lyft, it’s smart to also sign up for Uber, DoorDash and GrubHub.
+And if you sign up to drive for Lyft, it’s smart to also sign up for Uber, which has vastly more riders.
+(You can sign up with Uber here.)
+Also consider signing up with Uber Eats (sign up here), DoorDash (sign up here) and GrubHub, too.
 This allows you to accept the jobs that pay the most and that are closest to where you are.
-(You can sign up for DoorDash here.)

 Other apps we’d recommend for people who like to drive: Amazon Flex and Wingz.
 Amazon Flex pays for package deliveries and by the hourly block.
 Wingz arranges rides to the airport.